Agilsaav/ComputerAnimation/README.md

 Integration of String System Simulations in one dimension and two dimensions in the Particle Simulation engine.

+## Fluid Simulation

+Simulation of a fluid using a SPH(Smoothed-particle hydrodynamics).

+The code base is the same as the Animation project, so you will find similar classes and structure.

 ## Animation Project

 This project uses the physics created in the projects done before and it adds some AI behavoir.
 It includes features as: